ryan-l-robinson/tech.ryanrobinson.ca/README.md

 ## TODO

-- Recover showing sidebar on both sites, different for each site so can't be in the shared theme files
+- Recover showing sidebar on both sites, different for each site so can't be in the shared theme files.
+Current problem: I can generate the sidebar, but it will also generate a page which I do not need, and more importantly that will contain duplicate IDs because that page will show both the sidebar and the full page version, which is an error.
 - Fix font not loading.
 - Fix tag pages not generating properly anymore.
 - Update links in dev.to to point to the new addresses.